Bulat-Ziganshin/FARSH/README.md

 - [ ] even faster and better quality hash mixing
 - [x] SSE2/AVX2 manually-optimized main loop
 - [x] 16-byte aligned key material and (optionally) input data for maximum speed on older CPUs
-- [ ] manual unrolling of main loop (since msvc/icl can't do it themselves)
+- [ ] manual unrolling of main loop (since msvc/icl can't do it themselves) or asm code
-- [ ] try PSLLQ instead of PSHUFD in SSE2 code
+- [ ] try PSLLQ instead of PSHUFD in SSE2 code to improve speed on older CPUs
 - [ ] `farsh_init/farsh_update/farsh_result` streaming API
+- [ ] `farsh64*/farsh128*` APIs for faster computation of multi-word hashes

+# Internals
+The current FARSH version is built from two hashing algorithms.

+Lower-level hash algorithm splits all input data into 1024-byte blocks and computes hash value for every block.
+It's the very simple cycle borrowed from UHASH that combines 1024 bytes of input data with 1024 bytes of key material.
+The hash value returned by this cycle is 64-bit long, and there is a math proof that it has 32 bits of entropy.
+So the lower-level algorithm compresses 1024-byte blocks of input data into 64-bit values each carrying 32 bits of entropy.

+Higher-level hash algorithm is stripped-down version of xxHash64.
+It gets sequence of 64-bit values from the previous level and combines them into 32-bit hash value.
+Since the original xxHash64 algorithm successfully passes all SMHasher tests while computing 64-bit hash from raw data, it's no surprise that modified algorithm is able to compute high-quality 32-bit hash from sequence of numbers with 32-bit entropy.

 # Internals
 FARSH is essentially [UHASH](https://tools.ietf.org/html/rfc4418#section-5) with higher-level hashing algorithms replaced by simpler non-cryptographic ones.
 [Universal hashing](http://en.wikipedia.org/wiki/Universal_hashing) kernel derived from UHASH returns 64-bit hash having 32-bit entropy for each successive 1024-byte block of input data, and higher-level hash combining code derived from xxHash64 mix block hashes.